AlexeyALeonov/storagenode_win_log_rotate/README.md

 ```

 ## Configuration
-Modify script for your case.
+Modify the script for your case.
 `$storagenodes` variable contains array of hash tables, one hash table per service.
 See comments inside the script

 ## Usage